 See Section 2.4.1 [Creating amhello], page 13, to recreate amhello-1.0.tar.gz using make distcheck.
-See Chapter 14 [Dist], page 93, for more information about distcheck.
+See Section 14.4 [Checking the Distribution], page 97, for more information about distcheck.

 2.2.12 Automatic Dependency Tracking

 Dependency tracking is performed as a side-effect of compilation.
 Each time the build system compiles a source file, it computes its list of dependencies (in C these are the header files included by the source being compiled).
 Later, any time make is run and a dependency appears to have changed, the dependent files will be rebuilt.